bsingh23/nornir_crc_errors/README.md

 # Nornir Script: Find Interfaces with CRC Errors

-This Nornir script collects CRC errors from Cisco network devices and writes the data to a CSV file and provdide output on screen using RICH table.
+This Nornir script collects CRC errors from Cisco network devices and writes the data to a CSV file and provide output on screen using RICH table.

-The CSV file contains the hostname, interface, and the number of CRC errors for each interface with at least 10 CRC errors.
+The RICH table and CSV file contains the hostname, interface, and the number of CRC errors for each interface with at least 10 CRC errors.

 ## Requirements